 Contracts are important legal documents that protect the interests of the University and its clients and affiliates.
 Sound management of contracts is critical to the University's ongoing operations and is a central element in the University's risk management strategies.

 Here you will find information about the University's policies and procedures for managing contracts, and in the frequently asked questions and assistance pages, advice and contact points to assist staff in relation to contractual matters.

 Authority to sign contracts

 The University's Policy on the Delegation of Authority to Enter into Contracts establishes the principles, processes and requirements under which delegation of authority to enter into contracts must be exercised.
-The Policy also requires contracts to be registered on a database - the Contracts Register (for non-research and contracts) or ResearchMaster (for research contracts)- and stored in a secure location.

 Only members of the senior Executive of the University (the Vice-Chancellor, Deputy Vice-Chancellors, Pro-Vice-Chancellors and the Vice-Presidents) or staff authorised under the provisions of the University's Policy on the Delegation of Authority to Enter into Contracts may sign contracts and other legally binding instruments on behalf of the University.

 As indicated in the University's Policy on the Delegation of Authority to Enter into Contracts, contracts can be authorised only by original signatures in ink.
 Oral contracts, which are contracts made verbally, when one party promises to provide goods or perform services in return for a form of payment, must be avoided.
 Oral contracts are as enforceable as written contracts.
 When discussing the terms of a contract that is being developed, staff should take care not to bind themselves and/or the University inadvertently.
 Contact Legal Services if a party claims that you have entered into an oral contract.